sayed-amjad-fawad/Data-Structures-Homework/README.md

 ## 📂 Official Assignment Repository (1-10)

-The following topics represent the 10 core assignments required for the final evaluation:
+The following topics represent the 10 core assignments required for the final evaluation as per the course forum:

 - [x] **01_Sparse_Matrix**: Triplet Representation conversion.
 - [x] **02_Hanoi_Tower**: Recursive solution for Tower of Hanoi.